 - Proteoglycans are found intracellularly, on the cell surface, as part of the extracellular matrix and in basement membranes.
 Their roles are thought to be varied and largely undefined, predominantly of structural importance.

 In cartilage, proteoglycans play an important role in its 'shock-absorber' function by retaining water to form a yielding sponge-like structure.
 They have a complex biosynthetic pathway and are degraded by specific enzymes, one for each particular type of glycosaminoglycan chain.
 In Hunter's syndrome the deficient enzyme is iduronate 2-sulfatase.

 The condition is X-linked recessive (Xq28) and there are a range of mutations/chromosomal abnormalities causing the syndrome.
 Thus it is seen almost exclusively in boys, but rare sporadic cases in females do occur.

-There are two clinical manifestations of the genetic abnormality:
+There are two clinical manifestations of Hunter's syndrome:

 Type A - severe form

 This has relentless progression towards profound intellectual disability.
 It usually presents in late infancy and is progressive, leading to neurological impairment, deafness and somatic dysfunction, with death by adolescence/third decade.